khoih-prog/WiFiNINA_Generic/README.md

 Whenever the above-mentioned compiler error issue is fixed with the new Arduino SAMD release, you don't need to copy the `Arduino.h` file anymore.

-#### 5. Adafruit SAMD

- ***To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.0) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.0).
+ 5. **To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards**, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.3) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.3).

-Supposing the Adafruit SAMD core version is 1.6.0.
+Supposing the Adafruit SAMD core version is 1.6.3.
 This file must be copied into the directory:

-- `~/.arduino15/packages/adafruit/hardware/samd/1.6.0/platform.txt`
+- `~/.arduino15/packages/adafruit/hardware/samd/1.6.3/platform.txt`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
 This file must be copied into the directory:

 - `~/.arduino15/packages/adafruit/hardware/samd/x.yy.zz/platform.txt`

-#### 6. Seeeduino SAMD

- ***To be able to automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards***, you have to copy the file [Seeeduino SAMD platform.txt](Packages_Patches/Seeeduino/hardware/samd/1.7.8) into Adafruit samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.7.8).
+ 6. **To be able to automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards**, you have to copy the file [Seeeduino SAMD platform.txt](Packages_Patches/Seeeduino/hardware/samd/1.7.9) into Adafruit samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.7.9).

-Supposing the Seeeduino SAMD core version is 1.7.8.
+Supposing the Seeeduino SAMD core version is 1.7.9.
 This file must be copied into the directory:

-- `~/.arduino15/packages/Seeeduino/hardware/samd/1.7.8/platform.txt`
+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.7.9/platform.txt`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
 This file must be copied into the directory:

 - `~/.arduino15/packages/Seeeduino/hardware/samd/x.yy.zz/platform.txt`

-#### 7. STM32 stm32

-***To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards***, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/1.9.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/1.9.0).
+7. **To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards**, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/1.9.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/1.9.0).
 You have to modify the files corresponding to your boards, this is just an illustration how to do.

 Supposing the STM32 stm32 core version is 1.9.0.
 These files must be copied into the directory: